tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 ## Frontend Concerns

-The Organization Member Roster feature contains 3 components and 1 service.
+The Organization Member Roster feature contains 4 components and 2 services.
 Users can access this feature by routing to the organization details page by clicking on the organization tab on the navigation bar and clicking on any organization's details button.
 Adding onto the pre-existing structure of the organization details page was a key factor in our ease of development and design choices.
 Not only does it aid in the UI/UX of this section of the application, but it allows future developers to easily familiarize themselves with the code.

 ### Components

 #### Organization Roster Component:

 This component holds a table that displays all of the members of an organization where the default view shows their name and their position.
 A clickable dropdown shows more information about each member (their major, minor, year, and bio).
 A registered user is able to see all members of every club and their public information.
+Leaders of an organization will have a different view that will show an 'Edit Member' button.
+Clicking this button will navigate the leader to the Edit Member Component.
 This component has access to the member service that holds business logic to make HTTP Requests to the backend.
 We decided to have users access this component through a button on the already-existing Organization Details Component.
 Clicking 'View Full Roster' will navigate the user to the Organization Roster Component.
-Leaders of an organization will have a different view that will show an 'Edit Member' button.
-Clicking this button will navigate the leader to the Edit Member Component.

 #### Organization Application Component: